-This is a 3 part series.
+This is a 3-part series:

-Assumptions and notes for the readers
+Assumptions and notes for readers

-• Good grasp on the C pointers.
+• You understand C pointers.

 Why generic linked list?